Human safari (terror campaign): Background

 The Ukrainian city of Kherson had previously been occupied by Russia in 2022 during the Russian invasion of Ukraine, but was later liberated by Ukrainian forces.
 Following the liberation, Russian forces positioned across the river less than a kilometer away from the shores of the city and targeted residents with sniper, missile and artillery attacks.

 Because of the close proximity of Russian forces enabling the use of drones in the attacks, the Washington Post described the situation in Kherson as atypical, since in the rest of Ukraine, Russia must use longer-range weapons to hit civilians.
 Kherson locals have described the Russian strikes from across the river as a kind of "punishment", because Kherson was the first major Ukrainian city captured by Russia to be liberated by Ukrainian forces.

 Civilian targeting

 Parts of Kherson remained "somewhat safe" as residents managed to hide from Russian attacks by moving behind their buildings or to north-facing apartments.
 However, Russians started sending in small drones instead to attack the city.
 According to the Kyiv Post, half of the Kherson casualties in July and August were caused by drones, with up to 100 attacks per day.
 Roman Mrochko, the head of the military authority in Kherson, suggested that the Russians are training drone pilots on Kherson's civilians.

+In June 2026, on the 9th and 18th respectively, the administrators of the Russian channel "From Mariupol to Carpathians" reported the death of two prominent members of the group, "Alexandr" (possibly Sheptura) and then another "brother".